howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 ```
 </Instruction>

-Now that all SQLite assets have been removed, it's time to change our configure our prisma schema to use PostgreSQL.
+Now that all SQLite assets have been removed, it's time to change our configure our Prisma schema to use PostgreSQL.

 <Instruction>